 EXECUTIVE SUMMARY

 This memo documents the score analysis for the Central Nebraska Public Power and Irrigation District (CNPPID) irrigator lease project implemented by the Platte River Recovery Implementation Program (PRRIP or Program) under the Water Action Plan (WAP).
-Initiated with a Water Leasing Agreement in September 2015, the CNPPID irrigator lease operated as a pilot program during the 2016-2018 irrigation seasons, renewed annually.
-In September 2018, the Program’s Governance Committee (GC) approved a new CNPPID irrigator lease agreement, extending the program for 5 years through the 2023 irrigation season.
+Initiated with a Water Leasing Agreement in September 2015, the CNPPID irrigator lease operated as a pilot project during the 2016-2018 irrigation seasons, renewed annually.
+In September 2018, the Program’s Governance Committee (GC) approved a new CNPPID irrigator lease agreement, extending the project for 5 years through the 2023 irrigation season.

 The irrigator lease project can only operate during years in which CNPPID declares a full allocation for the irrigation season.
-When there is a reduced allocation, individual irrigators are allowed to transfer water amongst themselves; however, under full allocation, such transfers are not allowed, and the Program is able to step in as the only customer in the water leasing market.
-The project is based on a number of enrolled acres, with each acre yielding 9” or 0.75 acre-feet (AF) of water that is credited to the Lake McConaughy Environmental Account (EA) in October following the irrigation season.
+When there is a reduced allocation, individual irrigators are allowed to transfer water amongst themselves; however, under full allocation, such transfers are not needed, and the Program is able to step in as a customer in the water leasing market.
+The project is based on a number of enrolled acres, with each acre yielding 9 inches or 0.75 acre-feet (AF) of water that is credited to the Lake McConaughy Environmental Account (EA) in October following the irrigation season.
 Acres enrolled in the lease program must be fallowed or dryland farmed.
 The Program pays irrigators $220 per enrolled acre (equivalent to $293.33/AF) and a $10,000 annual administration fee is paid to CNPPID.

 Terms of the CNPPID irrigator lease agreement presently cap the enrollment at 3,000 acres, which is increased from 2,000 acres in the original 2015 lease agreement.
 Actual enrollment has increased in each successive year of project operation, from 1,037 acres during the 2016 irrigation season to 2,948 acres during the 2019 irrigation season, a nearly three-fold increase over the course of just four years.

 The Program’s Executive Director’s Office (EDO) performed the score analysis for the CNPPID irrigator lease using methods approved by the GC in 2010 and consistent with other WAP projects with approved scores that contribute to the Lake McConaughy EA.
-This includes the No-Cost Net Controllable Conserved Water (NCCW) and the Pathfinder Municipal Account Lease.
+These include the No-Cost Net Controllable Conserved Water (NCCW) and the Pathfinder Municipal Account Lease.
 Operational assumptions evaluated in the score analysis included a range of seven acreage enrollment values and three scenarios with varying levels of reduced-allocation years in which the irrigator lease cannot occur.

 Potential project scores resulting from the evaluated scenarios range from 504 AF to 1,983 AF.
-The analysis methods, assumptions, scenarios, and results are to be reviewed and discussed by the Scoring Subcommittee in order to reach agreement on a score recommendation to be considered by the GC for approval.
+The analysis methods, assumptions, scenarios, and results were reviewed and discussed by the Scoring Subcommittee by conference call on May 15, 2019.
+The Scoring Subcommittee recommended a score of 1,900 AF for the project.
+This is based on the present (2019) enrollment of 2,948 acres, with minor adjustment to account for uncertainties associated with the following:

+Small, but unquantified changes to return flows resulting from the slightly reduced surface water irrigation deliveries within the CNPPID system;

+Potential year-to-year enrollment variability; and

+The possibility of reduced-allocation years in which the irrigator lease cannot occur.

+The recommended score is subject to review at the end of the current 5-year lease agreement, or sooner if there is a steep decline in project enrollment.
+The Scoring Subcommittee also recommended that any future revision to the score should be based on the Scenario 1 results in Table 7 and Figure 1 in this memo, with minor adjustments based on the factors identified above.

 INTRODUCTION